asherikov/cdinit/README.md

 designed for service management:

-- They lack startup ordering, runtime dependencies, advanced failure handling, and many other features provided by system service managers.
+- They lack startup ordering, runtime dependencies, advanced failure handling, and many other features provided by system service managers such as `systemd`.

-- They provide end-users too much scripting freedom, which in practice results in mixing of service management logic with application logic.
-This is a particularly major issue in python launch scripts encouraged by ROS2.
+- They favor scripting to declarative syntax, which essentially the same as using old-school RC scripts instead of `systemd`-like service units.
+In practice this results in application logic leaks into startup scripts, turning the whole system into a spaghetti monster.

-- ROS2 python launch scripts are excessively verbose, e.g., see
+- ROS2 python launch scripts are excessively verbose, e.g., see discussion at
   <https://github.com/dfki-ric/better_launch>.

-- ROS2 launch uses shared variable scope by default, which makes launch script inclusion fragile and dangerous <https://github.com/ros2/launch/issues/815>.
+- ROS launch relies on script inclusion, which is fragile and dangerous in ROS2 due to shared scope <https://github.com/ros2/launch/issues/815>.

-- It is common to use multiple launch scripts in practice in order to make software stack more managable, e.g., in order to make logs readable or be able to restart parts of the stack, in which case an additional "launch-service" manager is needed.
+- It is common to use multiple launch scripts in order to make software stack more manageable, e.g., in order to make logs readable or be able to restart parts of the stack.
+In this case an additional "launch-service" manager is needed.

 Problems with `systemd`